aemooooon/IELTS/Vocabulary.md

 * On a regular basis
 * Once in a blue moon
 * Seldom, rarely, hardly ever
+* I am overwhelmed.
+* I am in the middle of Sth.
+* Pass the exam with flying colors
+* Bomb the exam
+* Be swamped with my studies/work
+* Hit the books

 ### Drive n. 路
 * Queen's drive